getcarina/getcarina.com/_tutorials/data-stores-mongo.md

     docker run --detach --publish-all mongo:3.0.6
     ```

-    Review the status of the container and the id of that container.
+    Review the container you just ran using the `--latest` parameter.
+The Status of the container should begin with "Up".
+If it doesn't, see the Troubleshooting section below

     ```bash
-    docker ps
+    docker ps --latest
+    ```

+    View the id of the container you just ran using the `--quiet` parameter.

+    ```bash
     docker ps --quiet --latest
     ```

-    Combine the above with the `docker port` command and you can discover what IP address and port Mongo is running on.
+    Discover what IP address and port Mongo is running on by combining the `docker port` command, the id of the container you just ran, and the default Mongo port of 27017.

     ```bash
     docker port $(docker ps --quiet --latest) 27017
     ```

-    For the containerized MongoDB service, note how you don't care what it's named, what IP address it runs on, or what port it uses.
+    For the containerized Mongo service, note how you don't care what it's named, what IP address it runs on, or what port it uses.
+Instead you discover this information dynamically with the command above and use it later in the tutorial to connect to Mongo.

 1. Get the application source code